 For most people glass is glass, it's see-through and keeps the rain and wind out of our homes, stops bugs from getting in our teeth when we're driving down the highway, prevents wine and beer from going off, and it lets the light into and stops people falling out of skyscrapers.
 The reality is there is a colossal range of glass variations each of which has a different use for a different application.

-Modern glass manufacture techniques provide almost endless options from glass used on solar panels to bulletproof car windows, all the way to your front window or the jar of jam in your pantry.
+Modern glass manufacturing techniques provide almost endless options from the glass used on solar panels to bulletproof car windows, all the way to your front window or the jar of jam in your pantry.

 Glaziers working with general residential and commercial glass requirements usually only need to utilise a small selection of these glass styles to repair and install windows, doors, shower screens, shop fronts etc (although, we're sure many of them eat jam on occasion).

 Your local glazier will probably use a few of these glass products on a daily basis, some less frequently and others won't get used at all.

 Here's a list of commonly used glass styles, as well as their uses and features, so you're in the know next time you need a glazier.

 - Float glass

 A basic glass product used in many smaller domestic windows and double-glazed windows.
 This product features very flat clear glass which can be coloured for various applications including to reduce glare or heat.
 Float glass breaks into large shards.

 Two or more glass panels bonded together with a spacer in between to create a void, the void is filled with air or argon gas and sealed, used for insulation (heat or sound), and solar control, and also reduces internal condensation.